jsteenbeeke/campaignsetting.jeroensteenbeeke.nl/persons/gorm_glondil.md

 ![Gorm Glondil](/persons/gorm_glondil.png){:width="500px"}

-Gorm Glondil is the leader of Clan Glondil and current Ard Rhi of the [Adar Kingdom](/nations/adar_kingdom.md).
+Gorm Glondil is the leader of Clan Glondil and current Ard Rhi of the [Kingdom of Adar](/nations/adar_kingdom).